OkaeriPoland/okaeri-platform/README.md

   }

   // timer with injected properties
+  // can also be registered as class using @Register
   // supports all bukkit scheduler features:
   // delay: time before first call (defaults to same as rate)
   // rate: time between executions (in ticks)